OpenVoiceOS/ovos-docker/README.md

 ### Skill running inside ovos-core container

 The first way is to use the `skills.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
-When the `ovos-core` container starts, it will look for this file and install the skills defined in there.
+When the `ovos_core` container starts, it will look for this file and install the skills defined in there.
 These skills have to be compatible with the `pip install` method which requires a `setup.py` file.

 ```ini
 ovos-skill-volume==0.0.1 # Specific skill version on PyPi